-- a) All funds raised through provincially-initiated projects will be allocated at the discretion of Special Olympics BC. - b) All funds raised through locally-initiated projects will be allocated at the discretion of the Local Executive provided that the expenditures fall within the appropriate, accepted, and approved uses of funds.
-Locals must ensure that all legal, moral, and ethical standards and requirements are met. - c) If a Local ceases to operate or loses accreditation, any and all fund balances must be transferred to the Provincial Office immediately.
+- a) All funds raised through provincially initiated projects will be allocated at the discretion of the provincial office of Special Olympics BC. - b) All funds raised through locally initiated projects will be allocated at the discretion of the Local Committee provided that the expenditures fall within the appropriate, accepted, and approved uses of funds.
+Locals must ensure that all legal, moral, and ethical standards and requirements are met. - c) If a Local ceases to operate or loses accreditation, all fund balances must be transferred to the provincial office immediately.